-At Oklahoma Medical Eye Group we understand that after a correct diagnosis of dry eye, we must partner with you to develop a comprehensive treatment plan to managing your dry eye.
-As discussed, treatment of dry eye disease will depend on the type and severity of your unique condition.
+At Oklahoma Medical Eye Group, after a correct diagnosis of dry eye, we partner with you to develop a comprehensive treatment plan to managing your dry eye.
+Treatment of dry eye disease will depend on the type and severity of your unique condition.
 Our doctors have extensive experience diagnosing and treating dry eye and will work with you to find the best treatment options available.

-Most patients come to OMEG having tried multiple over the counter tears.
-Just because they are not solving the problem, does not mean that tears do not work.
-However, using the right type of tear for your dry eye is crucial for success and will be a part of any treatment plan for chronic dry eye disease.
+Most patients come to OMEG having tried multiple over-the-counter artificial tears.
+Just because they are not solving the problem, does not mean that artificial tears do not work.
+However, using the right type of artificial tears for your dry eye is crucial for success and will be a part of any treatment plan for chronic dry eye disease.

 Prescription Eye Drops for Dry Eye Disease

 - Beyond artificial tears, prescription drops may be recommended.
-Restasis (cyclosporine) and Xiidra (lifitigrast) are two different prescription eye drops frequently used to help control dry eye disease.
+Restasis (cyclosporine), Xiidra (lifitigrast), and Cequa (cyclosporine) are different prescription eye drops frequently used to help control dry eye disease.
 Both cyclosporine and lifitigrast: